 4. Did the mushaf also include an interpretation and if it did so, was it included along with the main text or was it marginal?

 5. Did it also mention the nasikh wa mansukh (abrogator and abrogated) and their sha'n al-nuzul (the background of the revelation of the verses) as well as the explanatory notes on the muhkam wa mutashabih (clear and allegorical) verses?
-If so, were the Imam's recordings written within the margins or were they put down besides the main text; and wherever the sha'n al-nuzul was mentioned, did it explicitly contain particular names, not specitied in the main text of the Qur'an, and the names of the munafiqin in parti
+If so, were the Imam's recordings written within the margins or were they put down besides the main text; and wherever the sha'n al-nuzul was mentioned, did it explicitly contain particular names, not specitied in the main text of the Qur'an, and the names of the munafiqin in particular?

 6. Did the nasikh (abrogator) verses appear first or were the mansukh verses put down first?